 3. Dark and cool:

-Store sarees in a dark, cool place away from sunlight, as prolonged exposure to sunlight, can cause fading and discoloration.
+Store sarees in a dark, cool place away from sunlight, as prolonged sunlight exposure can cause fading and discoloration.

 4. Fold the saree carefully and wrap it in a clean cotton or muslin cloth.
 Avoid folding them with sharp creases, as they can cause permanent wrinkles or damage to the fabric.